Turnkey-Corrections/UWRF_CIDS431_2025/README.md

 }
 ```

-Change `"CHANGE-ME"` to your IAM username (the username your instructor gave you for AWS access):
+Change `"CHANGE-ME"` to your name or a unique identifier (e.g., your last name or username):

 ```json
 "context": {